 All of the food shops are on the High Street.
 There is a supermarket, butchers, bakers, greengrocer and fishmonger.

 At the end of the road is Windy Corner Stores.
-Windy Corner is a café serving breakfast, lunch and coffee – they also sell freshly baked bread.
+Windy Corner is a café serving breakfast, lunch and coffee – they also sell freshly baked bread, milk and other essential items.

 Shopping